Bonjour, chers tous !

 Oui !
 Le marché du toutisme est surment devenu plus tendu, et moins facile pour les Cies; américaines !

 American's capacity additions across the North Atlantic over the last two or three years have been pretty modest and generally a good match up to its partners.
-For example, on 1 May American launched daily nonstop service between its Dallas hub and Madrid in anticipation of anti-trust immunity with Spanish carrier Iberia and British Airways
+For example, on 1 May American launched daily nonstop service between its Dallas hub and Madrid in anticipation of anti-trust immunity with Spanish carrier Iberia and British Airways (BA).

 "Given the state of the traffic across the North Atlantic, we are very cautious.